Organising content ideas into a seamless calendar of publishing activity is hard.

 4. The result of the above process is a list of content ideas covering a mix of content types and media.
 The next challenge is placing these in a content calendar to create variation.
 The concept, as explained in the Content Flow post cited earlier, is to mimic the way magazines are designed; with small, regular, short-form content interspersed with larger campaign content.

-The idea is to map your content ideas against the Matrix and then pick and choose the ideas, so there is variation within the publishing schedule.
+The idea is to map your content ideas against the Matrix and then pick and choose the ideas, so there is variation within the distribution publishing schedule.

 An example of this can be seen below for a fictional client in the travel space: